mfazza/anagramma/README.md

 ## Trade-offs

-Writing the application in Node is a great experience.
+Writing the application in Node is comfortable.
 The Express framework allowed me to focus on the logic and not so much on verbose syntax.
 At the same time, I was given tests in Ruby.
 Ruby is a synchronous language and the tests run synchronously.
 JavaScript (and subsequently Node) is an asynchronous language, so some additional set up and adjustments were necessary to make the tests run properly.
+It was challenging to master promises and asynchronous programming for this as well, but I feel my Node skills are sharper than ever after this.

 Another point of trade-off is the data store itself.
 Consuming words, digesting a hash, and inserting them into the database is extremely slow in comparisson to using the memory.
 In a production environment where all the words would already be in the store, inserting fast wouldn't be as important.
 The database also adds another layer of complexity.
 That is a good and a bad thing.
 This layer of complexity offers flexibility and a lot of room to expand the project, the data store limits the project in that sense -although it's much simpler to deal with.
 The database also requires a provider, and another network point that needs to be considered.

+## Architecture

+This Node application uses the Express framework to set up routes that are used as endpoints.
+Requests made to the endpoints get processed by the Node application.
+The Node application queries an instance of MongoDB and returns the results as JSON responses.

+## Project Structure

+There are two main folders in the project: *server* and *routes*.
+-server contains the Node application itself and a set of tools used throughout the project.
+-routes/api contains the methods used by the routes.
+--*anagrams contains all methods associated with routes under /anagrams/ --*words contains all methods associated with routes under /words/ --*stats contains all methods associated with routes under /stats/

+An endpoint request calls the Node app in /server -> that calls an export module in /routes/api/ -> that calls a function that queries the db (in the same file)

+Endpoints are structured that way to make the code as modulas as possible.
+One function queries, another function sends the HTTP response.

+## Project Tools

+-VSCode
+-MongoDB Compass
+-GitHub
+-Trello

+## Project Management

+Although I wrote this by myself, I had to be organized in order to get everything done.
+Once I figured out what technology I wanted to use, I immediately broke down the project in accomplishable chunks.
+I made a little scrum board for myself on Trello and worked on those "user stories".
+I gave myself a week to complete this, but I couldn't work on it all the time.
+It was crucial having the board to guide me through the development process.
+Commits related to the stories can be found in the comments of those stories.

+The version control model I chose is Trunk based since I was the only person working on the project.

+## Challenges

+I knew how to use promises in JavaScript before.
+Using promises with multi query operations was challenging.
+I think I achieved some sort of mastery after doing this.
+Now I'm very comfortable with the asynchronous model.

+Another challenge was writing the queries for the additional features.
+I hadn't used the aggregation framework so intensely before, but it was part of my design to delegate the logic to the queries.
+MongoDB Compass was an amazing tool that helped me write most of those queries.

+I also spent a lot of time dealing with Heroku's hosting issues.
+I wanted to use environment variables for my credentials, but Heroku doesn't have a plugin for MongoDB Atlas -they do have one for mLab.
+I figured that out and now everything works smoothly.

+I still wanted to provide a way to run the app locally, so in the end I had to expose my credentials.
+I created one just for the project and it's safe to share.
+Another option would be to containerize the application and I would do it if I had time.

+##